• Skip to primary navigation

 Compressed HD TV episode (mp4) 0.29 GB

 As you can see, the size of the movie file can vary wildly depending on the quality level.
 A compressed movie can be up to fifteen times smaller than a full-quality movie.
-An compressed TV episode can be around five times smaller than the same episode without compression.
+A compressed TV episode can be around five times smaller than the same episode without compression.

-That’s important, because whether you choose to stream or torrent that content, you’re going to be using your data allotment.
+That’s important because whether you choose to stream or torrent that content, you’re going to be using your data allotment.

 Why should you care?